 I work exclusively with headteachers to help shift governance from something you manage around to something that genuinely resources your leadership.

+This isn't about getting perfect governors, another course on 'asking the right questions' or waiting for the right mix of skills on your board.
 It's about learning the skills you should have been taught as a headteacher - how to show up to governance in a way that creates space for your board to actually help.

 Chris, Headteacher

 Break Through The Boardroom exists to teach you what your NPQH didn’t.
-While most governance training focuses on making governors more knowledgeable about their role, we focus on something different: helping you build a strategic partnership with your board that genuinely drives improvement in your school.
+While most governance training focuses on making governors more knowledgeable about their role, we focus on something different: what you - the headteacher - bring to the boardroom.

+Break Through The Boardroom is your missing piece between understanding governance in theory and being able to work in true partnership with your board in practice.
 In short, we exist exclusively for headteachers who want to bridge the gap between “I know what governance is” and “I know how to build a strategic partnership with my board that actively drives my school forward” - because those are two completely different things, and to succeed in the boardroom, you need to understand both.

-Claire, Headteacher
+Louise, Headteacher

 .png)